French

 Loading Angle Model 1930: -5 to +15 degrees

-2) Model 1936 was intended to load at any angle over the full elevation range of -10 / +90 degrees, but in fact loading was difficult or impossible beyond +45 degrees.
-As a result, the maximum elevation was reduced to +75 degrees.
+• ^4.14.2The battleship Model 1936 mountings had complex loading arrangements and used hydro-pneumatic chain rammers on extensions from the cradles.
+These were intended to permit loading at any angle over the full elevation range of -10 / +90 degrees, but in fact loading was difficult or impossible beyond +45 degrees.
+As a result, the maximum elevation was reduced to +75 degrees and the guns probably needed to be lowered to +45 degrees to be loaded.
 Postwar modifications increased the maximum elevation to +85 degrees.

-4) Richelieu had delay coils fitted to the center gun of each mount around 1948 in an effort to reduce dispersion.
+• ^Richelieu had delay coils fitted to the center gun of each mount around 1948 in an effort to reduce dispersion.
+Ward Léonard RPC systems were fitted post-war to Richelieu and Jean Bart.

 "Naval Weapons of World War Two" by John Campbell